apereo/cas/development/planning/Security-Guide.md

 a Web user interface, or both.
 See the [Service Management](../installation/Service-Management.html) section for more information.

+<div class="alert alert-warning"><strong>Authorized Services</strong><p>
+As a security best practice, it is <strong>strongly</strong> recommended to limit the service management facility to only include the list of known applications that are authorized to use CAS.
+Leaving the management interface open for all applications may create an opportunity for security attacks.
+</p></div>

 ### Ticket Expiration Policies
 Ticket expiration policies are a primary mechanism for implementing security policy.
 Ticket expiration policy allows